RN Resume Writing Tips

-A good nursing resume shows evidence of your hard and soft skills.
-It shows that you’re fit for the job both physically and mentally and that you are competent, safe, and up to date on best practices.
-In addition to your RN cover letter, it should also show that you’re kind, caring, motivated, and sympathetic.
+A good nursing resume shows that you’re fit for the job and that you are competent, safe, and up to date on best practices.
+In addition to your RN cover letter, your resume should also show that you’re caring, motivated, and professional.

 When writing your registered nurse resume, be sure to include these components: